-- The inability of universities to accept research awards from, and conduct research on behalf of, federal agencies; - The deterioration of research facilities as the financial risk to build new facilities or maintain existing ones becomes too great to cover with institutional funds; - The inability to sustain required support staff and infrastructure required to comply with government regulations; this could threaten the health and safety of patients, researchers and students; - A reduction in the pipeline of trained scientists and engineers in the workforce due to reduced research training opportunities at universities. - An increase in tuition rates.
+- The inability of universities to accept research awards from, and conduct research on behalf of, federal agencies; - The deterioration of research facilities as the financial risk to build new facilities or maintain existing ones becomes too great to invest institutional funds; - The inability to sustain required support staff and infrastructure required to comply with government regulations; this could threaten the health and safety of patients, researchers and students; - A reduction in the pipeline of trained scientists and engineers in the workforce due to reduced research training opportunities at universities. - An increase in tuition rates, an action which universities would not want to take.